zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Kazuya says that he’s learned that “the best defens e is not to get defensive.”
 “Defense” (defense) are things you do to protect yo urself or to stop someone who is competing against you from winning.
 If you t hink of, say, a football game – an American football game – one side has the ball.
 They’re the offense.
 The other side is trying to stop them from moving down the field.
 They’re the defense.

-Most sports that have teams have offense and defens e, or at least the teams are playing offense or defense during different parts o f the game.
+Most sports that have teams have offense and defens e, or at least the teams are playing offense or defense during different parts of the game.

 Kazuya says, “The best defense is not to get defens ive.”
 “To get defensive” (defensive) is to be worried about someone else cri ticizing you and to try to explain why something isn’t your fault.
 Someone who  is defensive often thinks that other people are criticizing him, and so he sa ys things to make sure that people don’t think something is his fault.